Jasontheswag/WHSTechNotes/journal.md

 # November 12, 2024
   I don't really have an idea of anything, though I guess the invention of the lightbulb did make computer screens exist, I believe. it could make computers have more and more accurate displays, having more of the small lights to display it fully, with a larger amount of pixels.

+# December 2, 2024
+  AI image generation.
+  it concerns me because it steals art. there is no way this could be used in my field of interest. it will probably need to be made so it ONLY uses submitted images that it is allowed to use.